Always on

 Recommended Regenerative Therapies and Supportive Treatments

 Because RIM is complex, flexibility is needed to pursue emerging treatment options and expert recommendations throughout the recovery process.
-Estimated cost: approximately £3,500–£5,000
+We are researching platelet-rich plasma infusions, PEMF, phototherapy, stem cell and exosomes therapies.
+Estimated cost: approximately £4,500–£6,000

-Some specialist care may require travel outside the local area or overseas and so these figures are approximate.
+Some specialist care may require travel outside the local area or overseas and so these figures are approximate for an 18 month period.

 Steps Already Taken

-The initial £7,000 raised has already funded 40 Hyperbaric Oxygen Therapy sessions, together with regular MLD and fascia treatment.
+Thanks to the incredible £7,000 already raised -this has funded 40 Hyperbaric Oxygen Therapy sessions, together with regular specialist MLD and fascia work.
 These therapies have already produced encouraging improvements, reducing pain, redness and inflammation and providing the first real signs that the condition may be responsive to regenerative treatment.
-However, for a radiation injury of this severity, recovery is measured over months.
-A longer course of HBOT, in the region of 100 sessions is required to give the tissue the best possible chance of remodelling and preventing further progression and continual MLD is essential.
+However, a radiation injury of this severity requires patience and recovery is measured incrementally over time.
+A longer course of HBOT, in the region of 100 sessions is required to give the tissue the best possible chance of remodelling, easing inflammation and preventing progression of RIM.

 Our fundraising target has been raised to £25,000.